souch/SMP/README.md

 ## SicMu Player for Android

-Every songs of the phone are put in a unique big song list,
+Every songs of the phone are put in a unique big song list.

-grouping them by folders, genres, artists and albums.
+Songs are sorted and grouped by folders, genres, artists, albums and album's track.

 Works on old slow small devices (from Android froyo 2.2).